ardhynugroho/nginx-ingress-apigw/task_06.md

 k apply -f rate-limit-policy.yaml
 ```

-6. Verify that rate limit policy configured at 10 rps
+6. Verify that rate limit policy configured at 10 rps and `${http_authorization}` used as client identification

 ```
 k describe policy rate-limit-policy